Voss Surfaces in Sine-Gordon Hierarchies: Voss nets from symmetries

 \section{Voss nets from symmetries}

 In this section we exploit the link between the Moutard equation and symmetries of the sine-Gordon equation.
 We do so because the sine-Gordon theory is widely known, sufficiently developed, and well suited to our needs.
-For a background in the geometric theory of symmetries, recursion operators and coverings one may consult books~\cite{B-V-V,JK-AV-RV-2017}.
+For a background in the geometric theory of symmetries, recursion operators and coverings one can consult the paper \cite{ISK-AMV-1989} or books~\cite{B-V-V,JK-AV-RV-2017}.